The best diffusers for curly hair to keep curls and coils looking defined

 (Image credit: Dyson / Drybar / Diva Pro)

-Embracing your natural curl pattern?
-Investing in one of the best diffusers for curly hair is a great place to start when perfecting your styling regime.
+If you've recently started styling your hair in its natural curl pattern, investing in one of the best diffusers for curly hair is a great place to start when perfecting your routine. diff

 When paired with the best hair dryer, these usually megaphone-shaped tools are a one-way ticket to bouncy and more defined curls.
 They disperse the air generated by your dryer across a much wider surface area, which in turn distributes it more evenly through sections of your hair, making the drying process much gentler on your strands.
 This in turn helps to maintain curly hairstyles' shape and keeps excess frizz to a minimum, so they really are a worthwhile investment.